Philadelphia Federal Sentencing Defense Attorney

 Federal sentencing guidelines and mandatory minimums can have a drastic effect on the lives of people convicted of federal crimes.
-For over 30 years, Philadelphia attorney Hope Lefeber has practiced extensively in the federal courts, obtaining the best results and lowest sentences for her clients.
+For over 30 years federal sentencing defense attorney, Hope Lefeber, has practiced extensively in the federal courts, obtaining the best results and lowest sentences for her clients.

 When you have been charged with a federal crime, including a white collar crime or drug offense, your lawyer's familiarity with the consequences of a conviction is critical to developing a solid defense strategy from the outset.
 An in-depth knowledge of the federal sentencing guidelines is necessary to evaluate the implications of a guilty plea and/or the risks posed by a conviction.

 Hope Lefeber is well known among her colleagues and federal judges for her in-depth knowledge of the complex federal sentencing guidelines.
 She uses this knowledge to achieve the best possible results for her clients.
 Following a complex analysis of her client's situation, she offers straightforward advice about the best possible course of action.

 - Federal white collar crimes including mail and wire fraud, securities fraud, insider trading, health care fraud, tax fraud, money laundering, financial fraud, mortgage fraud, environmental fraud, embezzlement, False Claims Act violations, corporate crimes.

 - Federal drug crimes including drug trafficking, smuggling, and the cultivation or manufacturing drugs or narcotics

 How Sentencing Guidelines Work Against Defendants

 The federal sentencing guidelines were originally enacted in 1987.
 Their goal was to direct judges how to punish defendants convicted of similar crimes with uniformity.
 A wide variety of factors go into a sentencing decision, these factors were all codified in complex guidelines manuals that were designed to result in uniformity in sentencing.